SandrineLe/markdown-challenge/README.md

   * Listening to 70s-80s-90s music h24/7j

 ## You can always count on me when...
-Need a shoulder to cry on, want to talk about everyday topics, need to rant about bugs in your code, you feel like having a brunch (diner, lunch, ...) buddy or when you just need some help for anything I could help with!
+You need a shoulder to cry on, want to talk about everyday topics, need to rant about bugs in your code, you feel like having a brunch (diner, lunch, ...) buddy or when you just need some help for anything I could help with!

 ## A funny story...
 A few years ago I became a grown up...  *[nervous laughing]*